What does district health services provide?

 - Record maintenance of immunizations for each student.

-- Middle school and high school nurses provide clearance for interscholastic sports participation.
+- Middle school and high school nurses provide clearance for interscholastic sports participation under the direction of the District Medical Director.

-- If you do not have a physician, your child may have a physical for sports, working papers or the mandated grades (Pre-K, Kindergarten, 2nd, 4th, 7th, 10th) required by New York State at Access Health in Latham.
+- If you do not have a physician, your child may have a physical for sports, working papers or new entrants at the mandated grades (Pre-K, Kindergarten, 1,3,5,7,9,11) required by New York State at Access Health in Latham.
 Please call (518) 782-2200 to set up an appointment.
 However, it is always preferable that your own physician examine your child, as he/she knows your child best.

 Students who get sick during the school day need to report to the school nurse before calling or texting a parent to come get them or leaving school on their own.
 Any student leaving school due to illness must be released by the school nurse.